 By sharing their drawings, paintings, or models with their peers gives children a concrete, dramatic examples of how different people express the same thing in different ways.
 While learning that their way is not the only way, they learn to value diversity (Strasser, 2001).

 It has been said that ‘creativity is the currency of the future’.
 The transferable skills that are developed while enjoying creative experiences are highly valued and synonymous with innovation and success.

-Our education system favors academic development ahead of artistic endeavors, due to market employment demands.
+Our education system favours academic development ahead of artistic endeavours, due to market employment demands.
 As a result, parents tend to overlook this aspect of child development and leaving the artistic side under-developed.
 As the child grows they gradually have the preconception of themselves being artistically challenged.

 A supportive environment is all you need to help grow your child’s interest in art.
 More importantly, allow your child to enjoy the creative process, and refrain from judging the outcome